Nematic topological semimetal and insulator in magic angle bilayer graphene at charge neutrality: Results

 The $C_2\T$I phase obtained here is characterized by a Chern number of $\pm 1$ for a given spin and valley.
 The nature of the resulting phase depends on the precise symmetries which are broken as follows: (i) if $\T$ is broken but $C_2$ and spin rotation are preserved, we obtain a quantum anomalous Hall (QAH) insulator with total Chern number $C=\pm 4$, (ii) if spin rotation is broken we obtain a quantum-spin Hall (QSH) insulator with opposite Chern number $C_s=\pm 2$ for opposite spins, (iii) if $C_2$ is broken but $\T$ and spin rotation symmetry are preserved, then a quantum valley Hall (QVH) insulator obtains with opposite Chern number $C_v=\pm 2$ for opposite valleys, or (iv) we can additionally break spin rotation symmetry to obtain a state where opposite spins within the same valley also have opposite Chern numbers resulting in a quantum spin-valley Hall (QSVH) insulator where flipping either spin or valley flips the Chern number.
+There can also be states with total Chern number $\pm 2$, but these do not lead to any new physics or a lower energy, therefore we restrict to the above four possibilities for simplicity.
 The QH, QSH and QVSH preserve either $C_2$ or a combination of $C_2$ and some internal symmetries, thus the only state expected to couple to the $C_2$-breaking hBN substrate is the QVH which is likely to be energetically favored in aligned samples\footnote{We thank A. Thomson for correspondence on this point}.
 The energies of the four possible $C_2 \T$ states are very similar differing only by very small $\sim 10^{-3}$ meV Hartree corrections.
 Similarly, the flavor-polarized state can be spin-polarized, breaking SU(2) spin rotation, valley-polarized breaking $\T$ or a spin-valley-locked states which breaks both but preserves a combination of $\T$ and $\pi$-spin rotation.
 These states are degenerate on the mean field level and are only distinguished by intervalley Hund's coupling \cite{Zhang2018, Lee19} neglected in this study.